srsudar/tanager/README.md

 # Configuration

 Config information lives in `~/.tanager.json`.
-It should have at a minimum a `notebooks` object, where each key is a notebook name and points to an object that includes a `path` property.
-A key `default: true` indicates that this is the notebook that should be used if no name is specified.
+It should have at a minimum a `notebooks` object, where each property is a notebook name and points to an object that includes a `path` property. `default: true` indicates that this is the notebook that should be used if no name is specified.

 For now the quickest way to understand it is with an example: